Phirxian/phd-airphen-alignment/README.md

 Allignement is refined at different stage (calibration, affine, prespective) Each steep is explained here with corresponding figures and metrics.
+As exemple this is each correction steep at 1.6 meter.

 ![alt text](figures/merged-correction.png "Each correction steep")

 ## Phase 0 (Callibration):